simdjson/simdjson/doc/basics.md

 dom::element doc = parser.parse("[1,2,3]"_padded); // parse a string
 ```

 The parsed document resulting from the `parser.load` and `parser.parse` calls depends on the `parser` instance.
 Thus the `parser` instance must remain in scope.
 Furthermore, you must have at most one parsed document in play per `parser` instance.

 During the`load` or `parse` calls, neither the input file nor the input string are ever modified.
 After calling `load` or `parse`, the source (either a file or a string) can be safely discarded.
 All of the JSON data is stored in the `parser` instance.
+The parsed document is also immutable in simdjson: you do not modify it by accessing it.

 For best performance, a `parser` instance should be reused over several files: otherwise you will needlessly reallocate memory, an expensive process.
 It is also possible to avoid entirely memory allocations during parsing when using simdjson.
 [See our performance notes for details](https://github.com/simdjson/simdjson/blob/master/doc/performance.md).